Nurses Narratives Margaret Aitken

 5

-especially the Surgical wards.
-The Surgical ward was comprised of
+especially the Surgical Wards.
+One Surgical Ward was composed of

-fourteen rooms + contained ninety patients, mostly big [[?dribbays]].
+fourteen rooms & contained ninety patients, mostly big dressings.

-The Sisters lived in a School almost 15 minutes walk from the hospital
+The Sisters lived in a School almost 10 minutes walk from the Hospital

-It was a pretty acceptable place, but fearfully cold, there only
+It was a pretty comfortable place, but fearfully cold, there only

-being a small fire in a little sitting room in the basement.
+being one small fire in a little sitting room in the basement.

 One floor was heated by hot pipes but the other two were fearfully cold.

-After being in Brighton for some months it was decided to send
+After being in Brighton for some months it was decided to move

 the Hospital Staff to France.
 After being for nearly six weeks

-On arriving at Boulogne the Sisters were detached to various British
+On arriving at Boulogne the Sisters were detailed to various British

 After being six weeks at No. 16 Gen Hospital Le Treport I finally

-found my unit again with the rest of the staff from Staff from the
+fxxnd my unit again with the rest of the Staff from the

-other hospitals.
-On receiving a promotion to Sister I was
+other Hospitals.
+On receiving my promotion to Sister I was

-transferred to a British Hospital at Dieppe.
+transferred to a British Hospital in Dieppe.
 After being there

 for six months I was moved to the American Hospital at Etretat